navigate()

 Options:

 • navigate('/some-url', { keepScrollPosition: true }): Don't scroll to the top of the page; keep scroll position where it is instead.
 (Useful for Nested Layouts.)
-(We can also use <a href="/some-url" keep-scroll-position />.)
+(You can also use <a href="/some-url" keep-scroll-position />.)

 • navigate('/some-url', { overwriteLastHistoryEntry: true }): Don't create a new entry in the browser's history, instead let the new URL replace the current URL.
 (This effectively removes the current URL from the browser history).